Suleiman the Magnificent

 During his reign, the empire reached the zenith of its political, military, and cultural power, and Istanbul became a global center combining art, architecture, law, and trade.

-Suleiman the Magnificent left a profound mark on the city, the effects of which are still evident today.
+the Magnificent left a profound mark on the city, the effects of which are still evident today

 First: A brief historical background

-Suleiman the Magnificent was born in 1494 and ascended to the throne in 1520, succeeding his father, Sultan Selim I.
+He was born in 1494 and ascended to the throne in 1520, succeeding his father, Sultan Selim I

 His reign lasted 46 years, the longest in the history of the Ottoman Empire.